Trading with Skilling – A New Broker Quickly Growing

 One big limitation with the trading platform is only market orders can be executed.
 This can be a big drawback for professional traders and users who wish to carefully pick their entry points.
 Users of the trading platform can leverage positions with the maximum margin ratio being 1:30.
 Technical analysis tools are available with over 70 indicators at the disposal of users.
 The trading platform also has research integrated into the dashboard so users can gain insights from third-party providers.

 Skilling mainly charges their customers through the spread in the markets they offer.
 Only two markets are charged a commission and these charges only apply to premium accounts.
 These two markets are forex which charges a 0.035% commission on nominal value and also precious metals which charge a 0.006% commission on nominal value traded.
 These commission fees apply to both the opening and the closing of trades.

 There are also ongoing fees charged for positions which remain open.
 These are called swapped points and vary based on market conditions.
 This means traders need to continuously monitor the website if they wish to be updated with these.
 However, the equation by which these swap rates are calculated is clearly disclosed on the website.
 Pro premium accounts benefit from lower fees in this regard and also have access to lower spreads in the products which they trade.

 Skilling has a comprehensive area dedicated to educating users and potential users on terminology related to the market as well as how to use their platform and tools.
 Skilling Academy takes users through the key elements to understand about markets and also analysis tools.
 With an important part of trading being able to gain an edge over the markets using analysis, these resources can be useful for traders looking to strengthen their analytical skills.

 Skilling also offers a demo account which allows users to try their platform before opening a funded account.
 This demo account also allows users to assess whether they are profitable before trading with real money.
-Demo accounts are funded with $10,000 in virtual money and are available for 30 days.
+Demo accounts are funded with $10,000 in virtual money.

 Why trade with Skilling?